FX Networks: History

 In August 2007, FX Productions was formed to take stakes in FX programming.
 FX acquired a number of non-Fox films for the channels.
 Landgraf was elevated to CEO of FX Networks and FX Productions in June 2013 while taking charge of FXNow digital video-on-demand platform.
 On March 28, 2013, FX president John Landgraf announced their upcoming launch of a new channel, FXX.
 Landgraf described the channel as "slightly more comedy focused" and aimed at younger audiences 18-34 compared with FX's programming and viewers aged 25–54, respectively.
 The channel was launched alongside the new tagline, "Fearless", that was implemented during 2013 across the channels of FX Networks.
 These announcements were part of FX Networks' plans to further distinguish itself from the "sameness" of free-to-air television and its "endless imitators" on subscription TV.
 Also that month, Fox Movie Channel changed its name back to FXM.

 In June 2017, the 101-year-old actress Olivia de Havilland filed a lawsuit against FX Networks and producer Ryan Murphy for inaccurately portraying her and using her likeness without permission.
 On March 26, 2018, a California appeals court threw out the lawsuit on First Amendment grounds.

 Expanding from the FX-BBC co-production of Taboo, in October 2018 FX agreed to give the BBC UK rights to all future and select current FX original scripted shows.

-On December 14, 2017, The Walt Disney Company announced that it would acquire 21st Century Fox, including FX Networks, LLC.
+On December 14, 2017, the Walt Disney Company announced that it would acquire 21st Century Fox, including FX Networks, LLC.
 The acquisition was completed on March 20, 2019.
 In a September 2018 interview with Variety of the Disney-Fox deal, Landgraf said, "I think this is a necessary step.
 I have curiosity and a bit of anxiety about how it will work, but I'm really excited about it.

 In 2017, Comcast launched FX+; the service was shut down on August 20, 2019, with four shows shifting premieres to Hulu.
 FX programming was moved to Hulu as "FX on Hulu" on March 2, 2020, with a limited number of shows.

+In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it would vacate the Fox Studio Lot in Century City at the end of 2025.
+As a result, FX Networks alongside 20th Century Studios, 20th Television and Searchlight Pictures, should relocate to the Walt Disney Studios in Burbank.